 Schools/colleges are reminded that for top marks, the work needs to be fully relevant and detailed and clear communication is paramount.
-Where students failed to score marks, it was where they had been encouraged to be too ambitious and to attempt to learn and reproduce language that was not commensurate with their ability.
-Some students had been encouraged to write too much and sometimes tended both to stray from the point and therefore not produce responses that were fully relevant or they produced responses that were not as accurate towards the end.
-Lower content marks will also reflect lack of detail in the response and messages that cause delay in or breakdown of communication.
-The latter is where inaccuracy can impact on marks for Content.
+Examiners commented that there were fewer instances of students writing work that was not relevant to the title.
+Where students failed to score marks, it was where they had been encouraged to write too much and produced responses that were not as accurate towards the end.
+Teachers are also reminded that lower content marks will also reflect lack of detail in the response and messages that cause delay in or breakdown of communication, ie a lack of clarity.
+The latter is where inaccuracy can impact negatively on marks for Content.